teemow/Blog/source/_posts/2005-05-07-blogger-post-failed.markdown

 ---

-I tried &lt;a title=&quot;Blogger Mobile &quot; href=&quot;http://go.blogger.com/mobile-start.g&quot;&gt;Blogger Mobile&lt;/a&gt; just now and emmm... it failed.
+I tried &lt;a title=&quot;Blogger Mobile &quot; href=&quot;http://go.blogger.com/mobile-start.g&quot;&gt;Blogger Mobile just now and emmm... it failed.

-&lt;I&gt;Your mobile provider (legolas.counted.com) is not yet supported.
+*Your mobile provider (legolas.counted.com) is not yet supported.

-Error code: 2.1A32769&lt;/I&gt;
+Error code: 2.1A32769*

 So much for it being so damn easy :)